h2oai/ht-catalog/README.md

-# Model Zoo
+# H2O DL Catalog

-Model Zoo is a collection of 50 deep learning models that have been trained on various datasets from Kaggle.
+H2O DL Catalog is a collection of 50 deep learning models that have been trained on various datasets from Kaggle.
 The models cover a range of use cases and industries, making them useful for anyone looking to apply deep learning to their data.
 These models are created using Hydrogen Torch.

 ## 📝 Table of Contents
 1. [<font face="Lucida Handwriting"><b> Project Goals</b></font>](#1-project-goals)